 It is inconvenient and devastating to get injured while at work.
 The suffering, pain, endless battle with the employer regarding who is at fault for the accident, and countless doctor appointments and mounting bills is overwhelming for one person to handle by themselves.
-This is why you a Macon Workers’ Compensation Lawyer to help you relieve some of the stress.
+This is why you need a Macon Workers’ Compensation Lawyer to help you relieve some of the stress.
 At Calvin Smith Law, our personal injury lawyers will give you all the support you need.

 Table of Contents

 What Is Workers Compensation?

 According to Georgia Workers Compensation law, if a person or worker is injured while at work, they are entitled to:

 - Medical treatment, including hospital stay, which the employer’s insurance will cover

 - A temporary total disability benefits (you will be required to stay out of a job for a specified time)

 - All necessary travel expenses

 The worker is also eligible for getting vocational rehabilitation.
 You should note that Workers’ Compensation laws vary from state to state, which is why it is important to talk to an experienced attorney from Georgia.